a-r-a-d-e-m-m/alx-system-engineering_devops/0x01-shell_permissions/README.md

 13. Create a script that creates a directory called my_dir with permissions 751 in the working directory.

-14. Write a script that changes the group owner to school for the file hello
+14. Write a script that changes the group owner to school for the file hello.

+15. Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.